kayazas123/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 - There are no code problems ([check ci](https://broken.cambpm.camunda.cloud/) section "master")
 - [Release Test Job](https://release.cambpm.camunda.cloud/view/Release-Test/) passed successfully recently
 - There are no code tickets in review or test
-- Send an email to camundabpm@camunda.com:
+- Post a message to `#cambpm-announcements` and `@cambpm-dri` (INFRA) on Slack:
 ```
-Hey,
+Hey Team,

 please stop pushing to master since we are going to build the 7.x release.
 ```
 *Keep in mind that staged artifacts are kept up to 6 days, arrange the build no more than 6 days before the official release.
+This information is based on previous observations and not an official number.
+When in doubt release the artifacts rather sooner than later.

 ## Trigger the Release Build